Make your local area a great place for bats (and poeple)!

 Bat walks galore

-A lot of bat detecting went on during the darkening September evenings – in places as varied as North Devon, East Devon, and the Teign Valley.
-Plenty of bats were heard using various bat detectors despite the weather getting cooler and the nights drawing in.
-Autumn is a busy time for bats as they feed like crazy to put on weight ready for the long winter months ahead and also it’s the mating season ahead of hibernation.
+A lot of bat detecting goes on during the darkening summer evenings in places as varied as Braunton, Seaton, and the Tamar Valley.
+Plenty of bats can be heard using our range of hi-tech bat detectors.
+Even when the weather gets cooler and the nights start to draw in, bats can still be found out and about.
+Autumn is a busy time for bats as they feed like crazy to put on enough weight to get them through the long winter months ahead.
+It’s also the mating season ahead of hibernation.

 Bovey Heathfield Nature Reserve Discovery Day

-Fantastic creativity from these youngsters at our bat stand in September!
-Lots of interest in the project and the bats.
-Visitors to the stand also enjoyed seeing the recorded roost footage of the babies ad mum’s in the roost this summer.
+There was some fantastic creativity from these youngsters at our Discovery day bat stand, as well as a lot of interest in the project and the bats.
+Visitors to the stand also enjoyed seeing the recorded roost footage of the babies and their mums in the roost this summer.

 Deer Park Farm Habitat walk